pierophp/laravel-queue-manager/README.md

 $ php artisan queue-manager:show-jobs
 ```
 ### Getting error events
-Add to your AppServiceProvider and log as you like
+You need add to your AppServiceProvider and log as you like
 ```php
 $this->app['events']->listen(\LaravelQueueManager\Events\ScheduleError::class, function(\LaravelQueueManager\Events\ScheduleError $scheduleError){

 });
 ```

-## Deploy
+## Deploying

 ### Supervisor config
-Configure a cron to run as root every minute to generate the supervisor config
+You need configure a cron to run as root every minute to generate the supervisor config

 ```bash
 $ php artisan queue-manager:generate-config
 ```

 ### Scheduler
-Configure a cron to run every minute to generate the scheduler
+You need configure a cron to run every minute to generate the scheduler
 ```bash
 $ php artisan schedule:run
 ```